-Under the Pricing Principles, we must set tariffs to recover the expected future costs of building new networks.
+Under the pricing principles, we must set tariffs to recover the expected future costs of building new networks.
 This involves setting a charge that reflects the Long Run Marginal Cost (LRMC) of our network services.
 Any residual costs (which are measured as the difference between our total allowed revenues and our revenues from LRMC-based charges) should be recovered by tariffs that collect revenue from customers in the least distortionary way.

-The Pricing Principles require that:
+The pricing principles require that:

-- The revenue to be recovered must lie on or between an upper bound (stand-alone cost) and a lower bound (avoidable cost). - Each tariff must be based on the LRMC of providing the service to which it relates to the retail customers assigned to the tariff. - Tariffs must be designed to recover our efficient costs of serving the customers that are assigned to each tariff class in a manner that minimises distortions to the price signals. - We must consider the impact on customers of changes in tariffs from the previous year and may reasonably vary from the need to comply with the pricing principles after a reasonable period of transition to the extent necessary to mitigate the impact of changes, including having regard to the extent to which customers are able to mitigate the impact of changes in tariffs through their usage decisions. - The structure of each tariff must be reasonably capable of being understood by customers that are or may be assigned to that tariff, having regard to the type and nature of those customers, and feedback resulting from the engagement with customers.
-The structure of each tariff must also be capable of being incorporated by retailers or market small generator aggregators in contract terms offered to our customers. - A tariff must comply with the NT NER and all applicable regulatory instruments.
+- The revenue to be recovered must lie on or between an upper bound (stand-alone cost) and a lower bound (avoidable cost). - Each tariff must be based on the LRMC of providing the service to which it relates to the retail customers assigned to the tariff. - Tariffs must be designed to recover our efficient costs of serving the customers that are assigned to each tariff class in a manner that minimises distortions to the price signals. - We must consider the impact on customers of changes in tariffs from the previous year and may reasonably vary from the need to comply with the pricing principles after a reasonable period of transition to the extent necessary to mitigate the impact of changes.
+This includes having regard to the extent to which customers are able to mitigate the impact of changes in tariffs through their usage decisions. - The structure of each tariff must be reasonably capable of being understood by customers that are, or may be, assigned to that tariff.
+We must have regard to the type and nature of those customers, and feedback resulting from customer engagement.
+The structure of each tariff must also be capable of being incorporated by retailers in contract terms offered to our customers. - A tariff must comply with the NT NER and all applicable regulatory instruments.

-Our Tariff Structure Explanatory Statement (Attachment 11.02) provides more information in relation to how we have met the Pricing Principles and addressed feedback received from our customer and stakeholder engagement.
+Our Tariff Structure Explanatory Statement (Attachment 7.2) provides more information in relation to how we have met the pricing principles and addressed feedback received from our customer and stakeholder engagement.